cam-inc/pde.js/packages/core/README.md

 }
 ```

-Write your first plugin like shown below.
+Write your first plugin as shown below.

 ```tsx
 /* @jsx h */